ericoporto/ags-manual-wiki/Game.md

     if (IsGamePaused()) UnPauseGame();

-will unpause the game if it\'s paused.
+will unpause the game if it's paused.

 *See Also:* [GUI.Visible](GUI#visible)